 Once we discover all the issues contributing to pelvic floor dysfunction, we treat them!
 If the pelvic floor muscles are weak, we may need to be strengthening the core and hips to support the pelvic floor.
 If the pelvic floor muscles are tight or painful, we may need manual therapy techniques, nervous system strategies, stretching or correction of movement patterns.
 We must treat head to toe for the pelvic floor to function as it should.

-Not leaking anymore?
+Not symptomatic anymore?
 Yay!
 Now it's time to challenge your system.
-Do we need to run or jump?
-If yes - let's see how our pelvic floor responds under load and stress of exercise and daily activities.
+Do we need to run, lift, return to sex?
+If yes - let's see how our pelvic floor responds under load and stress of exercise and activities.
 This applies to returning to sex, traveling, sitting for extended periods - anything that would typically flare symptoms, we need to make sure our body can manage.

 The pelvic floor muscles have a degree of "autonomic" activity where we don't really need to think about peeing, pooping or sexual function.
 They just do.
 When they are not supporting these functions properly, it can be life altering.
-Once we identify the underlying issue, treat it and challenge it - that is when we take back our lives over pelvic floor issues and truly live confidently without fear of pain, leaking, prolapse or constipation (to name a few) taking over our lives.
+Once we identify the underlying issue, treat it and challenge it - that is when we take back our lives over pelvic floor issues and have hope that your body can heal after all.

 Doctor of Physical Therapy,